geoschem/integrated_methane_inversion/docs/source/advanced/local-cluster.rst

     $ ls envs/*
     envs/aws:
-    conda_env.yml  slurm/  spack_env.env
+    conda_env.yml  python.env slurm/  spack_env.env

     envs/Harvard-Cannon:
-    ch4_inv.yml                gcclassic.rocky+gnu10.minimal.env*  gcclassic.rocky+gnu10.env*
+    ch4_inv.yml                gcclassic.rocky+gnu10.minimal.env*  gcclassic.rocky+gnu10.env*       python.env
-    config.harvard-cannon.yml  gcclassic.rocky+gnu12.minimal.env*      README
+    config.harvard-cannon.yml  gcclassic.rocky+gnu12.minimal.env*  imi_env.yml                      README

 We recommend you add a subfolder within ``envs`` for your own system to easily access your customized files needed for the IMI.
-In this directory, we recommend storing any environment files needed to load the  libraries for GEOS-Chem (e.g. fortran compiler, netcdf, openmpi, cmake), a conda environment file, and a copy of the IMI configuration file modified for your system.
+In this directory, we recommend storing any environment files needed to load the  libraries for GEOS-Chem (e.g. fortran compiler, netcdf, openmpi, cmake), a Python environment file, a file that activates your Python environment, and a copy of the IMI configuration fil emodified for your system.
 See the files in ``envs/Harvard-Cannon`` for examples.
 We recommend basing your config file off of ``config.harvard-cannon.yml``.

 Within the copied IMI configuration file, you will need to modify the